 Direct translation: no

-This is another playful take for the Tagalog word “hindi” or “no” in English.
+This is another playful take on the Tagalog word “hindi” or “no” in English.

 Direct translation: Jesus, Mary, and Joseph